 Do Your Employees Need DOT Physicals?

 The Federal Motor Carrier Safety Act (FMCSA) requires anyone with a commercial learner’s permit or driver’s license to obtain a valid DOT card, also called a Medical Examiner’s Certificate.
 A driver must also carry a DOT card if driving a commercial vehicle or a vehicle weighing more than 10,000 pounds, even if the driver doses not have a commercial license.
-The only way to obtain a valid DOT card is to have an examination by a physician.
+The only way to obtain a valid DOT card is to have an examination by a provider.
 Physicians Now offers DOT physical examinations in a convenient location, making it easier for employers to meet the requirements of the FMCSA.
-If any of your employees need urgent care, Rockville Maryland physicians are also able to provide medical screenings and treatment for many illnesses and injuries.
+If any of your employees need urgent care, Rockville Maryland providers are also able to provide medical screenings and treatment for many illnesses and injuries.

 Health History Review